HackYourFutureBelgium/Mentor-guide/roles/homework-helper.md

 3. When the review has been received the students need to make changes based on the feedback
 4. When changes has been made they can merge their PR and they are now fully done with their homework

 There is a [video here](https://www.youtube.com/watch?v=XYlgh9hSWtw) that explains and shows how it works.
-There is an extra step which is that the students also need to review another class members homework.
+There is an extra step which is that the students also need to review another class members homework (peer feedback).

 ## Homework assesment tool